105: The Corpse Vanishes

 Another good shot of me.
 I look like Gene Hackman.

-Gene Hackman is an actor best known for his Academy Award-winning roles in The French Connection (1971) and Unforgiven (1992).
+In five decades, actor Gene Hackman was nominated for five Oscars; he won twice, for The French Connection (1971) and Unforgiven (1992).
 He also played Lex Luthor in the Christopher Reeve Superman films.

 A corpse is a horse, of corpse, of corpse.